angeris/cfmm-routing-code/numerics.md

 Here we okey with sloppy oracle, not precise with big mistake.

-Assumes that pools disbalance in big pools is small.
+Assumes big pool are near optimal.

 ### Eliminate small pools